Redundando/smartllm/README.md

 # SmartLLM

 SmartLLM is a unified Python interface for interacting with multiple Large Language Model providers.
-It provides a consistent API across different LLM providers, handles caching of responses, and supports both synchronous and streaming interactions.
+It provides a consistent API across different LLM providers, handles caching of responses, and supports both synchronous and asynchronous interactions.

 ## Installation